nystudio107/craft/README.md

 ### Other notes

-To update to the latest Composer packages (as constrained by the `cms/composer.json` semvers), do:
+To update to the latest Composer packages (as constrained by the `cms/composer.json` semvers) and latest npm packages (as constrained by the `docker-config/webpack-dev-devmode/package.json` semvers), do:
 ```
-rm cms/composer.lock
-make dev
+make update
 ```

-To update to the latest npm packages (as constrained by the `buildchain/package.json` semvers), do:
+To start from scratch by removing `buildchain/node_modules/` & `cms/vendor/`, then update to the latest Composer packages (as constrained by the `cms/composer.json` semvers) and latest npm packages (as constrained by the `docker-config/webpack-dev-devmode/package.json` semvers), do:
 ```
-rm buildchain/package-lock.json
-make dev
+make update-clean
 ```

 To use Xdebug with VSCode install the [PHP Debug extension](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug ) and use the following configuration in your `.vscode/launch.json`: